akbartus/A-Frame-Component-Stencil-Cube/README.md

 ### **Tech Stack**
 The project is powered by MindAR.js, AFrame and Three.js.
+3D model of the bunny was taken from <a href="http://graphics.stanford.edu/data/3Dscanrep/" >here</a>

 ### **Demo**
 See demo of the component here: [Demo](https://stencil-cube.glitch.me/)